Maybe you haven’t heard of Guy Kawasaki.

 Danny: For sure, and plus they probably don’t have all that much time to get through a lot of books and academic material.
 You have a quote at the beginning of the book that I really liked.
 You know, “people confuse the amount of times it takes to buy a book with the amount of time it takes to learn what’s inside the book”.
 I certainly have that problem myself!

 Guy: Well believe it or not, finding all of those epigrams was a non trivial task.
 I spent a lot of time looking at quotes to do that.
-That’s one of the more pleasurable parts of writing a book.
+That’s one of the more pleasurable aspects of a book launch.

 Danny: It adds a lot of flavor to it.
 So I’ve got a question.
 It is a very, I mean you’ve got tons of stuff in there.
 So how should people go about reading your book?
 Should it be read cover to cover, which is what I did.
 Or should it be read a chapter at a time with breaks to digest.
 I was thinking it might be a good idea to give a copy to everyone in an office and assign a chapter to each person so that everyone comes to a brainstorming or a strategy meeting with a different angle.
 How would you do it?